 Results

 Axis-1: Target audience.

 70% of the students prefer Blended Learning, 26% Face-to-Face and 4% pure online.
 82% of the participants prefer to download the content to access it without internet.
 They mainly use Facebook 30%and telegram 30% as messenger.
 Gmail is used by the majority of the students 74%.
 51% of the students don’t update their antivirus.
 94% at least have an intermediate level of computer skills (browse, Microsoft office Basics).
-62% uses iPhones

-Axis-1 Where do the students live: In our survey of the current batch, 74% of the students are coming from the city and only 26% is from the province.
+62% uses iPhonesAxis-1 Where do the students live: In our survey of the current batch, 74% of the students are coming from the city and only 26% is from the province.

 Chart-1: Where the students live